starius/starius.github.io/about.md

 title: About me
 ---

 My name is Boris Nagaev.
-I live in Moscow, Russia.
 I program in C++, Lua and other.
 I use nickname starius.
-My current position is PhD student at [Faculty of Bioengineering and Bioinformatics][fbb] of Lomonosov Moscow State University and software developer at [Yandex][yandex].
-I have few [publications][publications] and [teaching programming][luaandc] experience.

-In Moscow State University I'm working on algorithms of constructing and analyzing nucleotide pangenomes.
-Main result of my work is project [NPG-explorer][npge], Nucleotide PanGenome explorer.
-You can find other projects on [this page][code] and my [Github profile][github].
+You can find my projects on [this page][code] and my [Github profile][github].
 Most of them are related to bioinformatics, web, C++, Lua and anonymity.
 There is the list of [Lua modules][lua-toolbox], endorsed by me,